jasongrier/hem-mono/projects/midst-press/README.md

 ## Recommended Environment

 1. Install nvm</br>
-       Follow instructions regarding creating a ~/.nvm directory and copying recommended script lines in to your environment (e.g. ~/.zshrc)
+        Follow instructions regarding creating a ~/.nvm directory and copying recommended script lines in to your environment (e.g. ~/.zshrc)</br>
-       * Example:
+        Example:

                 brew install nvm
                 mkdir ~/.nvm
                 vim ~/.zshrc
 2. Use nvm to install Node.js 12.x ( see <https://nodejs.org/en/download/releases/> )</br>
-       Midst is not yet compatible with newer versions of Node.js
+       Midst is not yet compatible with newer versions of Node.js</br>

-       * Example:
+       Example:

                 nvm install 12.19.0
                 nvm use 12.19.0
-3. Install local copy of hem-mono (either clone or fetch/pull if you have cloned earlier)
+3. Install local copy of hem-mono (either clone or fetch/pull if you have cloned earlier)</br>

-      * Example:
+      Example:

                 git clone https://github.com/jasongrier/hem-mono.git

       or using github, create a social fork of jasongrief/hem-mono and then clone that:

                 git clone https://github.com/yourgithubaccountname/hem-mono.git
-4. Install packages that midst depends on
+4. Install packages that midst depends on</br>
-       * Example:
+ Example:

                 cd hem-mono
                 npm install